 57% of CEOs report that digital technologies are helping to reduce attrition rates and improve employee retention.

 These statistics provide an interesting glimpse of the future of work and business everybody needs to consider.
-In fact, we can make a few generalizations about the future workplace with the data presented.
+We can make a few generalizations about the future workplace with the data presented.

 First, the workplace of the future is not likely to be an office or physical building.
 Instead, many more people will work remotely or digitally and never see their coworkers or employers.

-Second, under those circumstances, more and more organizations will forgo the expense of building brick and mortar offices and have everybody working remotely.
+Second, under those circumstances, more organizations will forgo the expense of building brick-and-mortar offices and have everybody work remotely.
 Third, some employers will require remote work because it is cheaper and more productive.

-The main lesson we can learn from the data is that everybody needs to learn to work remotely.
+The main lesson from the data is that everybody needs to learn to work remotely.
 The statistics show that remote work is the future of employment, so everybody needs to get used to it.

 [Related Article: GetResponse Email Marketing Software – Review Winner]